-The newspaper, the Toronto Telegram or “The Tely”, was in operation for 95 years, from 1876 until 1971.
+The Toronto Telegram or “The Tely” newspaper was in operation for 95 years, from 1876 until 1971.
 It was founded on a rule of “no patron but the public” by J Ross Robertson and was to be a newspaper for the masses.
 With that crusading spirit in mind, the Conservative newspaper looked for the truth in government and public bodies.

 Simply reporting the news was not enough for Mr Robertson.
 He fought for what he believed in, relished the rough and tumble of party politics, dug deep behind the news and did in-depth reporting.